nightwatchjs/nightwatch-docs/guide/configuration/nightwatch-configuration-file.md

 You can always specify a config file location via the `--config` CLI argument.
 Read more about CLI options on the [Reference > Nightwatch CLI](https://nightwatchjs.org/guide/nightwatch-cli/command-line-options.html) page.

 <div class="alert alert-info">
-From Nightwatch 2, you can also specify the config file to return a Promise and the result will be `await`-ed.
+From Nightwatch 2, you can also specify the config file to return a Promise and the result will be <code>await</code>-ed.
 </div>

 ### Example